zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 |  Multiply Character                 |  CH      |   73          |        ```MC, R1 [A,R2]```          |  OGLE          |

-The low 32 bits of the product of the value in register R1 and the positive 8-bit integer in the character at the effective address are stored in register R1.
-The value in register R1 is compared to zero to set the CCR.
-If _overflow occurs_, only the `O`-bit of the CCR is set.
+The low 32 bits of the product of the value in register `R1` and the positive 8-bit integer in the character at the effective address are stored in register `R1`.
+The value in register `R1` is compared to zero to set the `CCR`.
+If _overflow occurs_, only the `O`-bit of the `CCR` is set.

 ### 67. DR